Rafe2001/SuKoon-AI/README.md

-# 🧠 SuKoon-AI — Mental Health Assistant
+# 🧠 SuKoon-AI — Mental Health Therapist

 SuKoon-AI is an AI-powered mental health assistant.
 It uses a **LangChain ReAct agent** (Gemini LLM) with tools for: